 “We found that the power of Qlik analytics really allowed us to expand the usage of PMP beyond the specific questions we were asking.
 It has ultimately provided an analytical platform that can help us ask new questions that we had not thought about already,” says TruHome Solutions CFO, Brad Richardson.

 TruHome Solutions SVP of Secondary Marketing, Greg Spurgeon, adds: “What is invaluable is how quickly you can get this thing stood up.
 What you get is out of the box analytics, so we spend less time building and more time analyzing.
 Having timely data on a daily basis allows us to track movements and adapt our business, which is invaluable in our ever-changing environment.
 This was particularly useful during the COVID-19 pandemic.
 It enabled us to answer questions on mortgage forbearance issues quickly.”

-Sign up to meet with one of our analytics experts who will review your data struggles and help map out steps to achieve data-driven decision making.
+Schedule a meeting with one of our data analytics experts who will review your data struggles and map out steps to achieve data-driven decision making.

 Once a month, get expert-written insights, tips, and advice on how to get more value from your data.